schollz/goagrep/README.md

 ```
 USAGE:
-   fmbs match [command options] [arguments...]
+   go-agrep match [command options] [arguments...]

 OPTIONS:
-   --database, -d       input database name (built using 'fmbs build')
+   --database, -d       input database name (built using 'go-agrep build')
    --word, -w           word to use
 ```

 ## Example
 First compile a list of your phrases or words that you want to match (see `testlist`).
-Then you can build a `fmbs` database using:
+Then you can build a `go-agrep` database using:

 ```
-$ fmbs build -l testlist -d words.db
+$ go-agrep build -l testlist -d words.db
 Generating 'words.db' from 'testlist' with subset size 3
 Parsing subsets...
 1000 / 1000  100.00 % 0